Oral Surgery – Carmichael, CA

 Dr. Sheng Ji is able to provide his patients with absolutely everything they need to gain relief from persistent oral pain, recover from facial injuries, and achieve a healthy and functional smile.
-An oral surgeon with many years of experience and thousands of hours of training under his belt, he’s able to provide an array of surgical services at a level you just won’t find anywhere else.
+An oral surgeon with many years of experience and thousands of hours of training under his belt, he’s able to provide an array of Carmichael oral surgery services at a level you just won’t find anywhere else.
 To schedule a consultation to learn how he can help you, contact us today.

 Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery for Oral Surgery?